Sexual and Gender Based Misconduct Policy

 · Provide a Title IX resource folder;

-· Provide information regarding support services including but not limited to mental health services;
+· Provide information regarding support services including but not limited to mental health and health services;

 · Explain the University’s procedures for resolution of the complaint;